-Operational risks related to product and service quality and customer satisfaction vary by strategic business unit (‘SBU’).
-At the Group level, the most significant risks are associated with leadership and human resources, knowledge management and information and communication technology systems.
+Operational risks related to product and service quality and customer satisfaction vary by strategic business unit.
+At the Group level, the most significant risks are associated with leadership and human resources, knowledge management and (security of) information technology systems.

-Regarding ICT security risks that may arise in connection with the confidentiality, integrity or availability of information as well as reliability and compliance of data processing.
+Regarding ICT security, risks relate to confidentiality, integrity or availability of information, as well as reliability and compliance of data processing.
 These can be divided into physical risks (fire, sabotage and equipment breakdown) and logical risks (related to data security, employees and software failure).
 Sanoma has established continuity plans for systems critical to the Group.
-Sanoma’s ICT Governance model includes clear responsibilities regarding ICT security.
+Sanoma’s ICT Governance model includes responsibilities regarding ICT security.

 Financial risks include interest rate risk, currency risks, liquidity risk and credit risk.
 Other risks include risks related to equity, impairment and availability of capital.
 At the Group level, the most significant risks relate to liquidity and changes in exchange rates and interest rates.